 A conviction for promoting prostitution is a Level 5 felony punishable by a possible prison term of between one and six years, and a fine not exceeding $10,000, as provided by Ind.
 Code § 35-50-2-6.
 However, if the individual enticed or compelled is less than eighteen years old, it is a Level 4 felony punishable by a prison term lasting between two and twelve years and a fine not exceeding $10,000.

 These severe penalties can result from a conviction under these prostitution-related criminal statutes.
 If you are facing these charges in Indianapolis or the Central Indiana area, you must contact an experienced criminal defense attorney immediately.
-Call Eskew Law at (317) 974-0177 or submit our online consultation request form.
+Call Eskew Law, LLC at (317) 974-0177 or submit our online consultation request form.
 We will review your case and help you determine the best strategy for mounting an effective defense.